How to file an Ohio annual report

 Do standard LLCs and corporations need to file anything in Ohio?

 Standard domestic or foreign for-profit corporations and LLCs in Ohio skip annual and biennial reports completely.
 This rare exemption sets Ohio apart from most states.
-Only professional versions, such as Professional Corporations and Professional LLCs, are required to file biennial reports.
+Only professional associations (including professional corporations) and LLPs are required to file biennial reports.
+Professional LLCs are also exempt; despite the "professional" designation, ORC Chapter 1706 imposes no recurring report obligation.

 What if my business information changes after filing?